ttetrafon/practice/unreal engine/networking.md

 ```

 - The RPC UFUNCTION can also use the parameter `WithValidation`.
 For this an extra function needs to be declared and defined.
+  - Validation is used so that RPCs are never executed with bad input/data.
   - The result of this function determines if the *_Implementation()* will run or not.

 ```
 bool TestServerRPC_CPP_Validate() {
   // ... validate here!
+  if (failure) {
+    return false;
+  }
+  return true;
 }
 ```